Pom Pom Squad

 Pom Pom Squad is an American indie rock/grunge band from Brooklyn, New York.
-It is the solo project of frontwoman Mia Berrin, and features permanent members Shelby Keller (drums) and Alex Mercuri (guitar).
+It is the solo project of frontwoman Mia Berrin, and features permanent members Shelby Keller (drums), Alex Mercuri (guitar) and Lauren Marquez (bass and keys).
+They released the extended plays Hate It Here in 2018 and Ow in 2019 before releasing their debut studio album Death of a Cheerleader in 2021.
+They toured extensively in the years following, opening for musicians Pvris and Bartees Strange before releasing their second album Mirror Starts Moving Without Me in 2024 to positive reviews.

+On August 6th in 2025, Mia announced on FaceBook that they were an independent indie band again without any label.

 History

+Origins, Hate it Here and Ow EPs (2015–2017)

-Mia Berrin was raised in Orlando, Florida and began Pom Pom Squad when she was eighteen years old.
-She soon moved to New York City to attend New York University,where she performed solo under the name Pom Pom Squad and with an early iteration of the band, with whom she released the EP Hate It Here in 2017.
-Berrin is of African-American and Puerto Rican descent and identifies as queer.
+Mia Berrin was born and raised on Long Island, New York, grew up in Detroit, Michigan, and attended a private high school in Orlando, Florida.
+She began Pom Pom Squad when she was eighteen years old.
+She soon moved to New York City to attend New York University, where she performed solo under the name Pom Pom Squad and studied at the Clive Davis Institute.
+She also began performing with an early iteration of the band, with whom she released the EP Hate It Here in 2017.
+Berrin is of African-American and Puerto Rican descent, Jewish, and is queer.
 She is outspoken about the influence her identity has on her music.

 Berrin later met bassist Mari Alé Figeman and drummer Shelby Keller at club show and reformed the band.
-Guitar duties fluctuated between Ethan Sass and Alex Mercuri for a period until Mercuri became the permanent fourth member.
+Alex Mercuri became the permanent fourth member.
 Pom Pom Squad released their EP Ow in September 2019.
-The band built critical buzz during this time and were booked for multiple SXSW showcases as well as supporting tour dates with The Front Bottoms and Disq; these dates in 2020 were ultimately cancelled due to the COVID-19 pandemic.
-During 2020, Pom Pom Squad released a series of covers and the original single "Red with Love."
+The band built critical buzz during this time and were booked for multiple SXSW showcases as well as supporting tour dates with the Front Bottoms and Disq; these dates in 2020 were ultimately cancelled due to the COVID-19 pandemic.
+During 2020, Pom Pom Squad released a series of covers and an original single, "Red with Love."

+Death of a Cheerleader (2021–2023)

 On March 2, 2021, it was announced that Pom Pom Squad had signed with the Berlin independent label City Slang.
 With the announcement, the band released the single "Lux."
-They announced their first full-length album Death of a Cheerleader and shared single "Head Cheerleader" in April, followed by third and final single "Crying".
+They announced their first full-length album Death of a Cheerleader, produced by Sarah Tudzin of Illuminati Hotties, and shared the single "Head Cheerleader" in April, followed by the third and final single "Crying".
 Death of a Cheerleader was released on June 25, 2021.

-The band released the single "Until It Stops" in November 2021 as part of Spotify's Fresh Finds program.
-In December 2021, the band released a cover of Nada Surf's hit "Popular," featuring their vocalist/guitarist Matthew Caws on backing vocals.
-The accompanying video replicated Nada Surf's 1996 video shot for shot, with Berrin playing each of the major characters.
-Pom Pom Squad's video was filmed at the same location as the original video.

 In 2022, Pom Pom Squad toured alongside Illuminati Hotties and Fenne Lily before embarking on the Death of a Cheerleader tour.
-They performed as the opening act for PUP and Bartees Strange.
-Their song "Shame Reactions" was featured on the soundtrack for the teen comedy film “Do Revenge”.
+They played an NPR Tiny Desk Concert at SXSW and performed as the opening act for PUP and Bartees Strange.
+Their song "Shame Reactions" was featured on the soundtrack for the teen comedy film Do Revenge.

+In 2023, Pom Pom Squad served as the opening act for the Godless/Goddess Tour, which was co-headlined by Pvris and Poppy.